 - Pyropsis grahami Squires 2011 (holotype & paratype, gastropods, Nanaimo Group), donated by R. Graham

-Fossil identifications are completed by staff, research associates, visiting researchers, and expert volunteers.
-Important to the collection is research literature and Web information.
+Fossil identifications are completed by staff, research associates, visiting researchers and expert volunteers.
+Important to the collection is research literature and web information.
 We compile current information and old literature to assist with identifications.
-Some of the literature is from the 1800s and needs to be properly conserved but still made accessible for future reference.
-In paleontology, original species descriptions and illustrations are frequently referred to for identifications and therefore this information needs to be archived.
-Sometimes the literature has been scanned and can be read on the computer but this still does not match the quality seen in an original publication.
+Some of the literature is from the nineteenth century, and this needs to be properly conserved but while remaining accessible for future reference.
+In paleontology, original species descriptions and illustrations are frequently referred to for identifications, and therefore this information needs to be archived.
+Sometimes the literature has been scanned and can be read on the computer, but this does not match the quality seen in an original publication.
 To further assist with identifications, we are building keys that organize and prioritize diagnostic characteristics and features of fossils that can be used to differentiate species.

-The research fossil collection is organized according to geologic age, the name of the rocks (Group and Formation) containing the fossils, the location where the fossils were found, and their biological classification.
-A separate and small paleontology teaching collection is used for public programs at the RBCM.
+The research fossil collection is organized according to geologic age, the name of the rocks (group and formation) containing the fossils, the location where the fossils were found and their biological classification.
+A separate and small paleontology teaching collection is used for public programs at the museum.

-Fossils are stored in metal cabinets or on shelving, in plastic fossil trays or Durphy boxes, and padded with conservation high-quality foam.
-A RBCM catalogue number is applied to each fossil matrix which provides a link to data files about each matrix and specimen.
+Fossils are stored in metal cabinets or on shelving, in plastic fossil trays or Durphy boxes padded with conservation high-quality foam.
+A catalogue number is applied to each fossil matrix which provides a link to data files about each matrix and specimen.

 Imaging and Illustrating Fossils